jaustinhughey/seekrit/readme.md

 All responses will be JSON.

-+ GET / returns JSON with all keys and values.
++ GET /api/all returns JSON with all keys and values.
++ GET /api/:key returns the key and value as JSON (e.g. hash)
-+ POST /new creates a new key if you specify the params secret and value.
++ POST /api/set creates a new key if you specify the params secret and value.
-+ DELETE /remove/:name removes a given key from the main hash, if you specify the name parameter
++ DELETE /api/:name removes a given key from the main hash, if you specify the name parameter

+# PROGRAMMERS NOTE: Redo pieces of these docs to match new routes, /api/ namespace
+# Redo curl examples too
+# Point out tests

 Examples with curl: